In Brief

 Take the architectural argument out of the seminary classroom and put it on the kitchen counter.
 You — the believer reading these paragraphs — were chosen in him, before the foundation of the world, according to the good pleasure of His will.
 The three prepositional phrases are not abstract theology.
 They are the address at which you were chosen, the time at which you were chosen, and the basis on which you were chosen.
 The address is the eternal Christ.
 The time is before the cosmos was laid down.
 The basis is the good-pleasure of the Father's will.

-Consider what this means for the storms that come tonight and tomorrow and next year.
+Consider what this means for the storms that come — the one already in the room and the ones not yet arrived.
 If the choice was made in Christ, then the storm cannot reach the choice without first reaching Christ — and the storm has already broken on Him at Calvary and been swallowed up.
 If the choice was made before the foundation of the world, then nothing in the world that has been made can unmake the choice, because the choice is older than the world that contains the storm.
 If the choice was made according to the good pleasure of the Father's will, then the choice has the immovability of the divine will itself, which does not waver with the believer's failures or vacillate with her doubts.
 The three walls that exclude synergism are the same three walls that hold the believer secure when the storm arrives.

 This is the pastoral cash-out of the doctrine.
 You were chosen before you were broken.
 You were chosen before you were born.
 You were chosen before there was a you to choose anything.
 The eulogy is not asking you to admire God's election from a distance.
-The eulogy is enrolling you, by the very act of reading, in the doxological refrain — to the praise of His glory — which is the only sane response a creature can have to the discovery that her existence is not the cause of her salvation but the downstream result of an eternal-past decision the Father made before the world was made, in the Son who is the eternal Beloved, by the Spirit who has been the agent of the application from the beginning.
+It sweeps you into the refrain — to the praise of His glory — which is the only sane response a creature can have to the discovery that her existence is not the cause of her salvation but the downstream result of an eternal-past decision the Father made before the world was made, in the Son who is the eternal Beloved, by the Spirit who has been the agent of the application from the beginning.

-If you are reading this and the architecture is solid but the assurance is still wobbling, take this.
-The eulogy of Ephesians 1 is a doxology you cannot enter from outside.
-You can only enter it from the inside — by being one of the elect whose election it praises.
-The fact that the doctrine moves you, the fact that you have read this far, the fact that some part of you wants the doctrine to be true even when another part of you flinches at it — these are evidence the Spirit is at work in you, applying the eternal decree in real time.
+If the architecture is solid but the assurance is still wobbling, take this.
+The eulogy of Ephesians 1 is a doxology no one can enter from outside.
+The praise can only be entered from the inside — by being one of the elect whose election it praises.
+The fact that the doctrine moves a soul, the fact that some part of her wants the doctrine to be true even when another part flinches at it — these are evidence the Spirit is at work, applying the eternal decree in real time.
 The unconverted human heart does not yearn for unconditional election.
 The unconverted heart fights it.
 The yearning is the Spirit.
 The yearning is itself one of the spiritual blessings "in the heavenly realms in Christ" that Paul has just blessed God for in verse three.

 You did not choose the eulogy.
 The eulogy is choosing you.
 The Spirit is reading these paragraphs over your shoulder and quietly enrolling you in the praise the architecture was built to sing.
 Stay long enough for the enrollment to register.
 The hand that put your name into the eternal counsel of God before the cosmos was laid down is the same hand that holds you now, in the privacy of this paragraph, with all the immovable affection of the One who does not begin a work He does not finish.
 His hands have not let go.
 They will not.
 The architecture forbids it.